Hard-Hardly | Commonly Confused Words

 etymology

-• Hard can refer to something that is firm or severe, while hardly means barely or not quite.
+• Hard refers to something that is solid, firm, or difficult, while hardly implies something that barely happens or is almost not the case.

 © 2025 Lithium Lab Pte Ltd